 (f) The lesser of the amount established in 40 CFR 68.130 or 1,000 pounds;

-(g) An aggregate of 5,000 pounds for all Hazardous Air Pollutants;
+(g) An aggregate of 5,000 pounds for all hazardous air pollutants;

 (h) 2,756 tons CO2e for greenhouse gases.

-(8) "Air Contaminant" means a dust, fume, gas, mist, odor, smoke, vapor, pollen, soot, carbon, acid or particulate matter, or any combination thereof.
+(8) "Air contaminant" means a dust, fume, gas, mist, odor, smoke, vapor, pollen, soot, carbon, acid, particulate matter, regulated pollutant, or any combination thereof.

 (9) "Air Contaminant Discharge Permit" or "ACDP" means a written permit issued, renewed, amended, or revised by DEQ, pursuant to OAR 340 division 216.

-(10) "Alternative method" means any method of sampling and analyzing for an air pollutant that is not a reference or equivalent method but has been demonstrated to DEQ's satisfaction to,in specific cases, produce results adequate for determination of compliance.
+(10) "Alternative method" means any method of sampling and analyzing for a regulated pollutant that is not a reference or equivalent method but has been demonstrated to DEQ's satisfaction that the proposed method complies with the intent of the rules, is at least equivalent to the uniform recognized procedures in objectivity and reliability, and is demonstrated to be reproducible, selective, sensitive, accurate, applicable to the program and in specific cases, produces results adequate for determination of compliance.
 An alternative method used to meet an applicable federal requirement for which a reference method is specified must be approved by EPA unless EPA has delegated authority for the approval to DEQ.

-(11) "Ambient Air" means that portion of the atmosphere, external to buildings, to which the general public has access.
+(11) "Ambient air" means that portion of the atmosphere, external to buildings, to which the general public has access.

 (12) "Applicable requirement" means all of the following as they apply to emissions units in an Oregon Title V Operating Permit program source or ACDP program source, including requirements that have been promulgated or approved by the EPA through rule making at the time of issuance but have future-effective compliance dates:

-(a) Any standard or other requirement provided for in the applicable implementation plan approved or promulgated by the EPA through rulemaking under Title I of the Act that implements the relevant requirements of the Act, including any revisions to that plan promulgated in 40 CFR Part 52;
+(a) Any standard or other requirement provided for in the applicable implementation plan approved or promulgated by the EPA through rulemaking under Title I of the FCAA that implements the relevant requirements of the FCAA, including any revisions to that plan promulgated in 40 CFR Part 52;

 (b) Any standard or other requirement adopted under OAR 340-200-0040 of the State of Oregon Clean Air Act Implementation Plan that is more stringent than the federal standard or requirement which has not yet been approved by the EPA, and other state-only enforceable air pollution control requirements;